Some Error Analysis for the Quantum Phase Estimation Algorithms

-The main purpose of this paper is to provide some analysis of such error, serving as the first step toward this direction.
-We will regard the above mentioned inexact treatment of $U$ and $\ket{\psi}$ as perturbations of the phase estimation procedure.
-For clarity, we separate these possible perturbations and analyze their effects, but also noting that in practices, these perturbations can be introduced simultaneously.
-One interesting observation by Hastings and coworkers \cite{hastings2014improving} is that an approximation of the unitary operator $U$ often corresponds to the dynamics of a modified Hamiltonian $H$, with a perturbation that is comparable to the local Trotter error.
-Therefore, the accuracy of the computed eigenvalues and phases should be connected to such error.
-Our analysis confirms this observation.
-However, for a random Trotter scheme, such as the QDRIDFT method \cite{campbell2019random}, this becomes more subtle: the modified Hamiltonian can be viewed as a Monte Carlo sampling of the Hamiltonian terms \cite{jin2021partially}.
+Meanwhile, for a random Trotter scheme, such as the QDRIDFT method \cite{campbell2019random}, and later extensions \cite{jin2021partially,ouyang2020compilation}, the analysis becomes more subtle: the modified Hamiltonian can be viewed as a Monte Carlo sampling of the Hamiltonian terms \cite{jin2021partially}.
 Although statistically, the random application of $U$ is accurate, one realization of such algorithms can only give a good approximation with certain probability that depends on the number of random steps.
-Finally, we point out that although we only consider the basic phase estimation algorithm, we expect that similar analysis can also be applied to improved methods, such as the statistical approach \cite{moore2021statistical}, the Cosine tapering window approach \cite{rendon2021effects}, and the block encoding approach \cite{daskin2018direct}.
+Finally, we point out that although we only consider the basic phase estimation algorithm, we expect that similar analysis can also be applied to improved methods, such as the statistical approach \cite{xiao2019continuous,moore2021statistical}, the Cosine tapering window approach \cite{rendon2021effects}, and the block encoding approach \cite{daskin2018direct}.

 Throughout the paper, we will use the following notations. $\| \bullet \|$ denotes a vector norm, as well as the induced matrix norm.
 For each $N\in \mathbb{N}$, $[N]=\{1,2,\cdots, N\}.$ For a matrix $A$, we use $\sigma(A)$ to denote the set of eigenvalues.
 Since the eigenvalues appear as the phases, we let $\mu(A)$ be the set of phases and we restrict $\mu(A) \subset [0,1).$ Furthermore, to compare two phase values $\omega_1$ and $\omega_2$, we follow the notation in \cite{mosca1999quantum,brassard2002quantum} and define